vadis-project/vadis-project.github.io/vadiskg.md

 The VADIS Knowledge Graph will be available for download as a full RDF dump as well as its underlying ontology from the following links:

-* Dataset: - link coming soon -
+* Dataset: - download link coming soon -
-* Ontology: - link coming soon -
+* Ontology: - download link coming soon -

 ## <a name="license"></a> License
 The VADIS Knowledge Graph is available for access, download, and reuse under a [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license since the license of some input sources is CC-BY as well.